Friday 25 November 2016

 "The trip was a huge success and the students have already been invited back to work on projects with students and staff from HKU, which will be a fantastic opportunity to collaborate and develop further links with this prestigious arts university."

-Nick Burton, a third year popular music performance, values the great contacts he has made while away:
+Nick Burton, a third year popular music performance student, values the great contacts he has made while away:

 "The whole trip was an incredible experience - having the opportunity to play gigs at different venues across Amsterdam gave us a real insight into the live music scene outside of the UK and we were able to make some great connections with venue owners, gig promoters and other music students.
 I can honestly say it was the best week of my life."

-Chloe Williams, a third year TV studio production, used the trip as an opportunity to launch media projects with colleagues from other courses:
+Chloe Williams, a third year TV studio production student, used the trip as an opportunity to launch media projects with colleagues from other courses: